Hina-softwareEngineer/Rust_Server/README.md

 ```
 sudo snap install --classic heroku
 ```
-3. Verify your installtion using this command.
+3. Verify your installation using this command.

 ```
 heroku --version